Cyber Resilience

 CVE-2025-67418 is a critical-severity Use of Hard-coded Credentials (CWE-798) vulnerability in Oxygenz Clipbucket.
 Its CVSS base score is 9.8 (Critical).

-Operationally, exploitation aligns with the MITRE ATT&CK technique Exploit Public-Facing Application (T1190); ranked in the top 42.5% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Exploit Public-Facing Application (T1190); ranked at the 42.8th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.

 The strongest mitigations our analysis identified are NIST 800-53 AC-2 (Account Management) and CM-6 (Configuration Settings).